 What Is CRM Deduplication?

 The pattern is consistent: each platform handles exact matches on its primary identifier (email for contacts, domain for companies) and struggles with everything else.
 "Robert Smith" and "Bob Smith" at the same address remain two separate contacts in all three platforms using native tools alone.
-For a deeper comparison of matching algorithms and capabilities, see our guide to [INTERNAL LINK: Article 3A, dedupe software].
+For a deeper comparison of matching algorithms and capabilities, see our guide to dedupe software.

 Where Do Native CRM Deduplication Tools Fall Short?